shopware/shopware/src/Docs/Resources/current/2-internals/1-core/20-data-abstraction-layer/040-translation-handling.md

 ## Reading translated data

-The read data contains always the translations specified by the context's language.
+Data that has been read always contains the translations specified by the context's language.
 Although the DAL supports special handling for translations, they are a related entity and therefore can always be read raw as an association.

 ## Writing multiple languages at once